homeylab/tdarr-exporter/README.md

 If the URL is a valid URL, the hostname inside the URL will be used to identify the instance in the metrics as `tdarr_instance` label, i.e. `https://tdarr.example.com` will be shown as `tdarr.example.com` in the metrics (if using version `v1.2.0` or later).

-If using authentication with Tdarr, an API token must be provided.
-Follow instructions [here](https://docs.tdarr.io/docs/other/authentication) to generate or use an existing token.
+If using authentication with Tdarr, an API key must be provided.
+Follow instructions [here](https://docs.tdarr.io/docs/other/authentication) to generate or use an existing API key.

 ## Dashboard
 Dashboard example can be found on Grafana's portal [here](https://grafana.com/grafana/dashboards/20388).